zslwyuan/AMF-Placer/doc/pages/getStarted.md

 source XXXXX/AMF-Placer/benchmarks/vivadoScripts/extractDeviceInfo.tcl
 ```
 * d.
 Finally, you should be able to find the extracted files in target folder path set by you.

+Please note that since the exact location of the extracted site/BEL/pins are not provided, the Tcl script uses a Python script to map the sites/BEL/pin to specifc location based on their names and hierarchy.
+If users change their target devices from VCU108 or Xilinx Ultrascale Series products, they might need to change the Python script to adapt to some other FPGA architectures.